Rev. Albert G. Belda, CSV, died on Sunday, August 9, 1987. Father Belda died at the age of 67.

-After his ordination, Father Al began his ministry in high school work.
-He served at St. Patrick’s High School in Kankakee, St. Thomas Home in Savannah, Georgia and at St. Gregory High School in Chicago.
+After his ordination, Fr.
+Al began his ministry in high school work.
+He served at St. Patrick High School in Kankakee, St. Thomas Home in Savannah, GA and at St. Gregory High School in Chicago.
 From 1954-1956, Al served as a Chaplain in the United States Navy.
 After his honorable discharge from the Navy, Al spent several years serving in a number of Viatorian parishes – Maternity B.V.M. in Bourbonnais, St. Mary’s in Beaverville and St. Martin’s in Martinton.
-From 1961 to 1965 he served as Chaplain at the T.B.
+From 1961 to 1965 he served as chaplain at the T.B.
 Sanitarium in Chicago.

 Al continued his pastoral ministry for eight years at St. Viator Parish in Chicago where he served as Associate Pastor.
 In 1974, Father Al began nine years of service to the Church of South Dakota.
 He served as Pastor of St. Peter’s in Farmer, St. Patrick’s in Cavour and St. Anthony’s in Selby – all in South Dakota.
 In 1983, Al retired to the Province Center.
 In early February of this year Al suffered a serious stroke and had been hospitalized until the time of his death.

-Father Belda is survived by two brothers: Bertrand of Shaker Heights, Ohio and Clement of Crystal Lake, Illinois.
+Fr.
+Belda is survived by two brothers: Bertrand of Shaker Heights, OH and Clement of Crystal Lake, IL.
 Please include Al in your prayers and gather together in local communities to remember him at Eucharist.